flarebyte/document_slot_bubblegum/DECISIONS.md

     type representation (e.g., text, image).
 -   **No Persistent State**: Changes to stacks and documents are not retained across sessions unless explicitly implemented.

+## Sections

+### Problem Description

+In a Flutter application using Material 3, a document structure is defined by **sections**, each of which contains a **title** and two optional **content areas**: primary and secondary.
+Each content area consists of **rows**, which are made up of **text fragments**.
+The desired functionality includes:

+1.  **Accordion-style sections**: Each section should be collapsible and expandable.
+2.  **Primary and Secondary Columns**: If a section has both a primary and secondary content area, they should be displayed side-by-side as columns.
+3.  **Column Metadata**: Each column (primary or secondary) can have a title, description, and icon for additional context.
+4.  **Styling Options**: Customization of sections, primary content, and secondary content for:
+    -   Background color
+    -   Outline style
+    -   Other visual elements

+### Use Cases

+1.  **Basic Document Structure**

+    -   A document with three sections, each having only a primary content area.
+    -   Example: Section 1 has a list of steps; Section 2 lists items.

+2.  **Dual Column Display**

+    -   A section containing a "Pros" (primary) and "Cons" (secondary) list displayed side by side.
+    -   Example:
+        -   Primary: "Pros" with a green background and checkmark icon.
+        -   Secondary: "Cons" with a red background and caution icon.

+3.  **Accordion Interaction**

+    -   Sections are collapsed by default and expand individually when clicked.
+    -   Example: Clicking "Details" opens the section while collapsing others.

+4.  **Custom Styling**

+    -   A section is styled with a unique background and border.
+    -   Example: Section 3 has a dashed outline and light-gray background for emphasis.

+5.  **Content Description**

+    -   A column has a title, a short description, and an associated icon for clarity.
+    -   Example: "Pros" column title: "Advantages," description: "Key benefits of this approach," icon: checkmark.

+6.  **Empty Content Areas**
+    -   A section with only primary content, leaving the secondary column empty.
+    -   Example: Section 4 has only a list of "Guidelines" in the primary column.

+### Limits and Exclusions

+2.  **No Nested Accordions**

+    -   Sections cannot contain other sections as nested accordions.

+3.  **No External Data Fetching**

+    -   The widget does not handle data fetching or persistence; data must be passed into the widget.

+4.  **No Dynamic Animation**

+    -   Animations for expanding/collapsing are limited to basic Material 3 defaults without complex customization.

+5.  **No Custom Layouts**
+    -   The layout strictly adheres to two columns for primary and secondary content or a single column when secondary is absent.
+Additional layouts are not supported.